 First, lay the tulips out to dry.
 Do not cut off the stem or leaves- letting the plant die back naturally allows the nutrients to go back into the bulb.
 You can lay them out in your garage, basement or tie and hang them.
 It’s best if you line them up without touching so the air can circulate around each one.
 Once the green part dies back and turns yellow, you can take it off and store the bulbs.

-The best way to store them is in brown paper bags.
+The best way to store them is in brown paper bags or boxes.
 Mix the bulbs with wood chips or wood shavings to absorb any moisture that could get into the bag.
 (If the moisture remains, the bulbs will rot and be worthless.)
 Place the paper bags in your basement or another dark, cool place until you are ready to plant before the ground freezes in the fall to be completely satisfied with your blooming tulips in the spring.

 100 Oakbrook Center